Shawn Asbury II

-Shawn Asbury II is an American college football safety for the Indiana Hoosiers.
-He previously played for the Boston College Eagles and Old Dominion Monarchs.
+Shawn Asbury II is an American former college football safety for the Boston College Eagles, Old Dominion Monarchs, and Indiana Hoosiers.

 Early life

 Asbury attended North Stafford High School in Stafford, Virginia where he played football and basketball.
 Asbury was named to the Virginia 5A All-State Team during his junior year leading him to commit to play college football for the Virginia Tech Hokies.
 In August 2020, Asbury stated that he would be an early enrollee at Virginia Tech, but would flip his commitment to Boston College in November after earning his second Virginia 5A All-State honor.

 College career

 Boston College

 Asbury was the backup safety during the 2021 season.
 Asbury made his collegiate debut against Colgate, where he made two tackles in the 51–0 win.
 After appearing in the first seven games, Asbury would miss the last five games due to an arm injury.
 In his freshman season, Asbury tallied five tackles and two pass deflections.
 On December 9, he entered the transfer portal.